In this counseling answer:

 • Regarding where you will live, carefully consider your various options together and be prepared ahead of time.
 This will strengthen your relationship and make the move to wherever you both decide easier and smoother.

-• Both of you can also make istikhara a (prayer asking for guidance) on the issue.
+• Both of you can also make istikhara a (a prayer asking for guidance) on the issue.

 Wa Alaikum Salaam Wa Rahmatullahi Wa barakatuh sister,

 Alhamdulilah that you have seen the light of Islam and entered the fold.
 You have found a good man and have gotten married.
 However, the challenge you face now is about where to settle as a family and the difficulties any option may present.
 On top of this, you are concerned that he didn’t yet tell his family about you due to your age and having children already as he is concerned that they will reject you.

 Begin first with the issue of telling his family about you before moving on to the bigger issue of where to settle.

 Understand that he knows his family better than you do and will be in the best position to approach them at the appropriate time when they will be more likely to respond positivity.

 Spending time getting to know them first will make it easier to accept you for who you are, not based on your age and history.
 If you are currently living apart then you could do this via phone or video calls.
 This will pave the way for ease in telling them about your marriage as they come to accept you for who you are rather than other factors that are less important.

 Be empathic for his situation.
 He’s withholding the marriage for your benefit, otherwise, they may overreact and try to encourage him to leave you.
 You can focus on getting to know them first and giving him space to approach them at a good time.
 As you get to know his parents and they warm up to you, telling them will be easier.

 Consider your options